Mousa Hadid

-Musa Hadid (موسى حديد; born 1965) is the former mayor of Ramallah, Palestine.
-A Palestinian civil engineer, he has been the mayor of Ramallah, a city of 40,000 people, from 2012 to 2022.
+Musa Hadid (موسى حديد; born 1965) is a Palestinian political figure and the former mayor of Ramallah, Palestine.

+Education and early life

 Hadid studied at Birzeit University, graduating in 1993.
 He worked as a civil engineer for 20 years before turning to politics.
 He is a Christian.

+Political career

+Hadid served as the mayor of Ramallah from 2012 to 2022.
+He is currently the Deputy Speaker of the Palestinian National Council.

+Film

-In 2020, Hadid was the subject of an award-winning film called "Mayor", directed by filmmaker David Osit, which follows Musa Hadid's day-to-day life as mayor.
+In 2020, Hadid was the subject of an award-winning film called "Mayor," directed by filmmaker David Osit.
+The film follows Musa Hadid's day-to-day life as mayor.
 The film has been called a "darkly comic saga" and "the best new film about the Israeli-Palestine conflict".